-- File Name Prefix This prefix appears before the number of each image capture in the sequence.
-To enter the File Name Prefix, you can: - Type only the name (e.g., Cell) in the box.
-The program automatically saves the image to the last used directory.
+File Name Prefix This prefix appears before the number of each image capture in the sequence.
+To enter the File Name Prefix, you can: File Name Prefix, or program automatically in the box.
+The program automatically saves the image to the last File Name Prefix, or program automatically saves the image to the last

+- program automatically saves the image to the last used directory.
 If you specify the prefix only, you cannot see exactly where the files are being saved.
 Thus, to avoid having to search for your files, you should verify the location of the last save. - Type the full path and file name (e.g., C:\Spotcam\T-cells) in the box to specify the location of the image.
 When entering the file path and name, you can also specify a new directory simply by entering it in the path (e.g., C:\Spotcam\Cells\T-Cells). - Click on the browse button to select a new file location and file name (prefix).
 All of the image files are saved with the prefix that you enter.
 Thus, if your Suffix Begin Number (see below) is one, the file name for the image would be T-Cells0001.